• Skip to primary navigation

 If you want, you can line it with tissue paper (saved from a shopping bag) or fabric (scarf, napkin, etc.) to preserve the element of surprise.

 It seems like every time I go to wrap I spend 20 minutes looking for a gift tag.
 The lovely folks at Free People designed these gift tags (download here and here) so you can print your own to save time, money and trees.
-If you don’t want to print anything on paper, you might like these reusable gift tags made from cornstarch clay.
+If you don’t want to print anything on paper, you might like these reusable gift tags made from cornstarch clay or these personalized photo gift tags.

 What are your favorite ways to stay green during the holiday season?